net-prophet/noiR/README.md

 managing membership, and a naive single-datacenter scaling model.

 Any ion client can send signaling messages to any `noiR` node in the cluster.
-When `noiR` receives a message from a peer, it forwards the messages to whichever `noir` node is hosting the room.
+When `noiR` receives a message from a peer, it retains the signaling connection, but forwards the messages over redis to whichever `noir` node is hosting the room.

 `noiR` keeps track of how many publishers or subscribers are in a room, and manages client lifecycle and cleanup.

-Clients (callers) can connect directly to `noiR` over public `gRPC` or `jsonrpc` interfaces, using any regular `ion-sfu` client; management commands will be sent over a separate `jsonrpc` interface.
+Clients (callers) can connect directly to `noiR` over public `jsonrpc` interfaces using `ion-sdk-js` or any regular `ion-sfu` client; management commands get sent over a separate `jsonrpc` interface.

 <img src="./architecture.png" />